SSWConsulting/SSW.Rules.Content/rules/google-maps-profile/rule.md

 guid: d60a52fb-9b90-4abf-812e-0696ec4697c3
 ---

 Ever landed on a business's Google Maps profile only to find scant information, low quality images, or outdated contact details?
-If so, you'll have probably felt some distate.
+If so, you'll have probably felt some distaste.
 You'll also understand the importance of creating an impressive and informative Google Maps profile.
 So, what's the best way to do that?

 <!--endintro-->